dougsillars/dougsillars.github.io/README.md

 <h1> Speeding up A Slow Website: Optimizing Images</h1>

-In this excersise, we will use Cloudinary, a cloud based image delivery service to optimize a simple webpage and improve it's load time while still serving beautful images that will delight everyone who visits.
+In this excersise, we will use Cloudinary, a cloud based image delivery service, to optimize a simple webpage and improve its load time while still serving beautiful images that will delight everyone who visits.

 index.html is a pretend "summer vacation blog post" with 15 images.
 The images were just uploaded straight from Google Photos, and as a result, the page weighs over 10 MB.
+The first load of the page (when the images are not cached) is extremely slow.  <a href = "https://dougsillars.github.io/">Try it!</a> (See what I mean?)

 <h2>Tools</h2>
-We would like to take these images, and modify them to get the page to load faster.
+To speed up this webpage, we need to load everything faster.
+Simply put, these images need to get smaller, so they download faster.
 To benchmark these tests, we'll use 2 tools:

 1. <a href="https://webspeedtest.cloudinary.com" target = "_blank">Website Speed Test</a> to test the performance of the images on the page.
 2. <a href="https://webpagetest.org" target="_blank">WebPageTest</a> to measure the load time of the page.